DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 of the IJ, as the harbor’s water is called, had to become the city's eye-catcher.
 The alderman responsible for this was Duco Stadig, a Dutch Labor Party politician who was in charge of urban planning between 1994 and 2006.
-Jaap remembers not being amused with Stadig's plans:
+Jaap Draaisma remembers not being amused with Stadig's plans:
 ‘According to him, all squats had to go.
 He did not see any added value in them at all’.
 Duco Stadig himself has a more nuanced memory of that time.
 ‘Some buildings could stay, others were demolished.
 We actually